pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 f(x) \approx f(x_0) + \frac{\partial f}{\partial x}(x_0)^T(x - x_0)
 $$

-Maybe your are more familiar with the 1D case which says that around a point a differentiable function can be approximated by its tangent:
+Maybe you are more familiar with the 1D case which says that around a point a differentiable function can be approximated by its tangent:

 $$
 f(x) \approx f(x_0) + f'(x_0)(x - x_0)
 $$

 Let's visualize what this formula means and how it can be useful to find a good direction.
-The generalization of the tangent, which is a line, in a vector space is an hyperplane.
+The generalization of the tangent, which is a line, in a vector space is a hyperplane.
 In a 2D space it corresponds to a plane.

 ![Taylor's theorem visualization](/media/img/part1/tangent_space.png){: .center-image .modal-image }